 That’s easy: They’re all good!
 If you eat many different types of fruits and veggies, you’re sure to get all the different types of nutrients you need.
-The American Heart Association recommends filling at least half your plate with fruits and veggies in order to make it to the recommended 4 ½ cups of each per day.
-The good news is that all produce counts, which means canned, fresh and frozen varieties can help you reach your goal.
+The American Heart Association recommends filling at least half your plate with fruits and veggies in order to make it to the recommended 4-5 servings of each per day.
+The good news is that all produce counts, which means canned, dried, fresh and frozen varieties can help you reach your goal.

 Take the Next Step